Meteor Shower Calendar 2026: When’s the Next Meteor Shower?

 • Visible from: everywhere

 The Orionids are a medium-strength meteor shower capable of showing occasional bursts of activity.
 For instance, according to the American Meteor Society, in 2006-2009, the Orionids’ peak rates nearly rivaled those of the Perseids, reaching 50-75 meteors per hour.
-This year, observing conditions are ideal, as the meteor shower peaks on the night of the New Moon.
+This year, observing conditions are relatively favourable — the waxing gibbous Moon sets a couple of hours after midnight, so you’ll get several Moon-free hours afterward.
 Watch for Orionid meteors starting from midnight until dawn.

 Leonids’ peak: November 17–18 🌟